withastro/starlight/.changeset/big-pots-destroy.md

 "@astrojs/starlight": patch
 ---

-i18n(zh-cn): Improve the toc title translation
+Improves the table of contents title translation in Simplified Chinese